 Within thirty (30) days after completion of a sabbatical leave, a report is to be submitted to the department head, dean and provost, outlining the benefits of the sabbatical in terms of scholarly growth of the faculty member.

-Any major modification of plans by a leave recipient must be approved by the College Sabbatical Review Committee.
+The College Sabbatical Review Committee must approve any major modification of plans by a leave recipient.
 Faculty members with approved academic-year sabbaticals may not change to one-semester sabbaticals.